Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

   * Importance: low

 ``connection.timeout.ms``
-  How long to wait in milliseconds when establishing a connection to the Opensearch server.
+  How long to wait in milliseconds when establishing a connection to the OpenSearch server.
 The task fails if the client fails to connect to the server in this interval, and will need to be restarted.

   * Type: int
   * Default: 1000 (1 second)
   * Importance: low

 ``read.timeout.ms``
-  How long to wait in milliseconds for the Opensearch server to send a response.
+  How long to wait in milliseconds for the OpenSearch server to send a response.
 The task fails if any read operation times out, and will need to be restarted to resume further operations.

   * Type: int
   * Default: 3000 (3 seconds)